RU09342/lab-6taking-control-over-your-embedded-life-either-net/Open Loop Systems/README.md

  ![Temperature vs. Duty Cycle](temp_vs_duty.png)

 Temperature can then be represented in a piecewise function.
-In the code, when the temperature is less than or equal to 54 degrees Celcius, this function is used:
+In the code, when the temperature is less than or equal to 54°C, this function is used:

 ```c
 if(temp >= 54) // first piecewise function